Board of Directors

 Nora G. Ramirez

 Nora’s work as a mathematics education consultant focuses on promoting equity, conceptual understanding, and effective instruction for all students, especially English language learners and students with disabilities.
 She recently co-edited and co-authored Beyond Good Teaching: Advancing Mathematics Education for ELLs.
 She actively participates in several mathematics education organizations and serves as a member of many advisory boards throughout the nation.
+She serves as the Professional Development Chair and the TODOS representative on the AATM Board.

 Kimberly Rimbey, Ph.D., NBCT